by C. Eliana Brown, RORG Director

 Approximately 10 years ago, Dorner Drive Retention Pond’s banks were designated as one of campus’ low mow zones.
 The RORG team, in partnership with Facilities & Services and Extension Educator Erin Harper, is helping to take the sustainability one step further.
 The grant funds a conversion from low mow to high quality vegetation.

-Over the past few weeks, our team has been working with F&S to prune the trees around the pond in preparation for the installation of native seed mixes.
-Extension Educator Ryan Pankau led a pruning workshop for volunteers, and Erin Harper and RORG Landscape Designer Layne Knoche have been wrapping up the tree work.
-In total, 45 thirty-year-old trees have been pruned for the first time!
+Over the past several weeks, our team has been busy working with the F&S Grounds Crew to prep the area around the pond to be seeded with a seed mix of Illinois native plants.
+Additionally, Extension Educator Ryan Pankau led a pruning workshop for volunteers, and Erin Harper and RORG Landscape Designer Layne Knoche have wrapped up the tree work.
+In total, 45 thirty-year-old trees were pruned for the first time!

-In the coming days and weeks, existing ground vegetation will be treated to eliminate non-native plants, allowing a high-quality Illinois native seed mix to grow over the coming years.
+Currently, existing ground vegetation is being treated to eliminate all of the non-native plants.
+This will allow a high-quality Illinois native seed mix to grow over the coming years.
 This new landscape will provide pollinator habitat, water quality benefits, and will serve as a model for future restorations campus wide.

 Select areas around the pond will remain as mowed grass so people can still relax and gather on the slopes as they do now.